How To Write a Good CV

 A CV can be a couple of pages, but it can’t be a novel.
 It is unlikely that a recruiter will read from start to finish if it’s that long.
 The optimum length of a CV is 3-6 pages and absolutely no more than 7 pages.
 This is the first step to Write an effective CV.
 If you’ve had a lengthy career provide detail of the last 4-5 jobs and rather list the rest.

 On the other hand, a Project Manager with 30 years’ experience, cannot provide a brief, one-page summary covering all of his experience.
 He needs to elaborate providing sufficient detail.
-Therefore, even though if your CV is too long or too short, candidates should focus on writing about their most relevant and most recent jobs.
 Older, less relevant jobs should also be included, but only listed (dates, designations, and organization).

 When listing your previous positions always put the most recent job first.
 A recruiter will only keep reading if interested, so it is best to put your most recent job first – since it is likely to be the most senior, most relevant and one of most interest.
 This keeps the recruiter’s interest and encourages them to keep reading to find out about your other experience.

-Jobs listed on a CV should run in reverse chronological order- most recent to oldest.
+Jobs listed on a CV should run from most recent to oldest.
 Jobs ordered in any other way (example: by industry, then by time) can be very confusing to read and digest for a recruiter.

 Nothing makes a recruiter pass on your CV quicker than bad formatting or over formatting.
 Make sure your CV is clearly laid-out in a simple readable style.
 Do not create a PowerPoint type CV with blocks and columns etc. It might be pleasing to the eye but it’s a nightmare to edit.
 Unless you are going for a highly creative job, do not be tempted to make your CV stand out.
 Especially standing out by making it too strange, or flamboyant.